Figure 1: Minimum distance of targets in range

 What is the radar range resolution?

-The target resolution of a radar is its ability to distinguish between targets that are very close in either range or bearing.
+The target resolution of radar is its ability to distinguish between targets that are very close in either range or bearing.
 Weapons-control radar, which requires great precision, should be able to distinguish between targets that are only yards apart.
 Search radar is usually less precise and only distinguishes between targets that are hundreds of yards or even miles apart.
 Resolution is usually divided into two categories; range resolution and bearing resolution.

-Range resolution is the ability of a radar system to distinguish between two or more targets on the same bearing but at different ranges.
+Range resolution is the ability of radar system to distinguish between two or more targets on the same bearing but at different ranges.
 The degree of range resolution depends on the width of the transmitted pulse, the types and sizes of targets, and the efficiency of the receiver and indicator.
 Pulse width is the primary factor in range resolution.
 A well-designed radar system, with all other factors at maximum efficiency, should be able to distinguish targets separated by one-half the pulse width time τ.
-Therefore, the theoretical range resolution cell of a radar system can be calculated from the following equation:
+Therefore, the theoretical range resolution cell of radar system can be calculated from the following equation:

 |Sr ≥||c0 · τ||(1)|

 Figure 2: One target includes two aims